-The church's beginnings go back to 1884 when families began meeting for worship on the current site.
-The picture to the left is the original step used to enter the sanctuary.
-The meeting place was called Bethel Chapel, as the people were members of Bethel Presbyterian Church (PCA) which is located about six miles east toward Clover, SC.
+The church's beginnings go back to 1884 when a few families began meeting for worship on the current site.
+The meeting place was called Bethel Chapel, as the families were members of Bethel Presbyterian Church (PCA) which is located about six miles west toward Clover, SC.
 In 1884, the rough roads made the six-mile trip to Bethel Church difficult, so the people sought out an area on the Point to meet.
 Mr. Robert Harper donated an acre of land, which is part of the church's seven acres today.
+The picture to the left is the original step used to enter the sanctuary.

 The old sanctuary building was given to Friendly Hill Baptist Church of Lake Wylie and moved to their site.
 The old fellowship building was given to Good Samaritan Methodist Church and moved to their property.
 Both buildings are still in use today.
 God enabled the congregation to become debt free in 1999.